colelli/cvwelib/README.md

 CVE-Modified.json # CVEs that were modified or added in the previous eight days
 ```

+### Before running the code

+Since the code is still in development, before running it for the first time, it is adviced to open the `cvwelib.py` file and change
+the `debug` mode from `True` to `False` on line 25.
+This will allow the script to download all the necessary data at each server start-up.
+As of
+right now it is intended to be set on `True` as the code undergoes modifications.

 ## Request format

 cvwelib provides the following request parameters: